 As you try out Special Time in your family, you might find:

 A child brings up past difficulties.
-Things that you thought had passed might resurface.
+One of the things that makes Special Time so beneficial to the mental health of a child is that it gives them a place where unresolved feelings can resurface.
 Regular Special Time helps a child feel very safe and they will use that to bring up issues they haven’t fully processed.
 For example they may become clingier to you.
 This is actually progress: they trust you to be there for them, so they want to work through buried difficulties.

 For details showing how you can make Special Time a regular part of your relationship with your child, view our free video series.

-3 Created by Patty Wipfler, Founder and Program Director and Hand in Hand Parenting.
-For more information please read her Listening to Children Booklet set.
+3. Created by Patty Wipfler, Founder of Hand in Hand Parenting.
+For more information please read “Listen: Five Simple Tools to Meet Your Everyday Parenting Challenges” or the Listening to Children Booklet set.